 Training your dog is really about teaching him or her to make the ‘right’ choices in life.
 The term ‘Choice Architect’ was coined by Behavioural Economists, the bods who analyse how to arrange products on supermarket shelves to influence what you and I buy.
 But the concept applies just as well to dog training…

-By influencing the options available; you can make ‘bad behaviours’ harder for Fido to do and ‘good behaviours’ easier for him or her to do.
+As the Responsible Adult, you have the power to influence the options available to your dog; you can make ‘bad behaviours’ harder for Fido to do and ‘good behaviours’ easier for him/her to do.
 Here are a few examples …

 Stack The Odds In Your Favour …

 Clever dog trainers give the dog freedom to make choices … but stack the deck in their favour by narrowing the dog’s options!
 Kathy Sdao (Dog Training Guru) cites a lovely example of how her friend each morning lays out two outfits on her daughters bed, then asks her which one she’d like to wear to Nursery that day.
 The daughter chooses between acceptable options rather than unacceptable ones.
 Its the same with your dog.